Opioid Laws & The Risks Of Misuse

 If distribution of these substances results in serious bodily injuries or overdose deaths, the penalty is increased to 20 years and a fine of less than five/ten million dollars may result.

-Different opioid substances and formulations are classified as Schedule I, II, or II controlled substances.
+Different opioid substances and formulations are classified as Schedule I, II, or III controlled substances.

 Schedule I drugs are those with:

 - no currently accepted medical use in the United States